FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 The 4 way battle described in the text, led by Tristan Bradfield’s Sunbeam Alpine Photo - Peter Mallet@Tripos

 Adrian King narrowed the gap to Rory Tollett to just over half a second during lap 7 and the pair were now over 11 seconds ahead of the 3rd placed Elite of Cawley and Groves, but Eddie McGuire in the Gordini was stilling holding off the second Elite of Andrew Mitchell – it was a fine battle over several laps and the Gordini only gave up the place when Eddie headed for the pits to hand over to Miles Griffith.
 Tania Pilkington had just pitted the Maserati from 7th and she now had a good long second stint to make a charge for the front.
 Lap 8 ended with Adrian firmly back on the tail of the Tollett Austin Healey, as they continued to draw clear of the field.
 Mark Hoble had by now pulled his Morgan +4 well clear of Jonny Shears in the earlier Flat Rad version and both their races were currently rather lonely!
 On the other hand, a couple of positions back Tristan Bradfield (Sunbeam Alpine) had close company in the form of Nicola Burnside (MGA Twin Cam), Justin Beckett in the C -Type Jaguar and the Winchester/Cobb) Lotus 7.
-Justin must have had a long ‘moment’ to be amongst this group as his lap time was 20 seconds off his best.
+Justin must have had a big ‘moment’ to be amongst this group as his lap time was 20 seconds off his best.
 Shaun Bromley and Jonathan Lupton in MGA and DB2 respectively were in close order whilst Jeremy Woods, in 17th was the last of those on the lead lap in his Triumph Italia.

 Mark Campbell brings his ex Le Mans DB2 in for the mandatory stop Photo - JT